Switching to MELPA Stable: Why, How, What I Learned

 MELPA Stable contains only stable versions of packages2.
 This means we’re getting new versions of packages when their maintainers feel that the version is ready to ship, rather than any time they make a change to their code.

 Stable is also quite cleverly implemented, requiring only a single git tag in semver format to define a release.
-This not only makes life easy for package maintainers, but promoting semver is good for everyone (even end users!), because a consistent scheme for denoting version compatibility mean that developers can write more reliable software.
+This not only makes life easy for package maintainers, but promoting semver is good for everyone (even end users!), because a consistent scheme for denoting version compatibility means that developers can write more reliable software.

 How to Switch to MELPA Stable

 If you’re interested in taking the plunge–and don’t worry, it’s easy to switch back–the first thing to know is that not every package on MELPA is available via MELPA Stable3.
 If the package creator has not yet defined a stable release, the package will not appear on Stable.
 Before switching, you’ll probably want to think through the packages you consider critical to your Emacs workflow and type their names into the filter box on the MELPA Stable site to discover if they are available.
 It is possible to pull packages from two repositories but it’s not trivial and I won’t be covering it here.